 Many marketers maintain that there is a funnel, taking that ocean of potential customers from total strangers, to awareness, making a purchase, to even advocating for the brand.

-Hardcore data people complain that the funnel chart is misleading, in that the sizes, or position in the funnel is not relative to the data.
+Hardcore data people complain the funnel chart is misleading – the sizes, or position in the funnel is not relative to the data.
 The detractors make a good point – but the chart is still a handy reminder that there are ‘stages’ that people must pass through before they are Tweeting our glory to their friends.

 Out of the pool of individuals aware of your brand, what percentage is positively inclined to your brand?
 What percentage of those intend to purchase?
-And then finally, what percentage of those that intend to purchase go on to make the purchase.
-Then, what is the unit profit per customer.
-We could throw Lifetime Value of Customer into the mix, but for now, let’s keep it simple.
+What percentage of those that intend to purchase go on to make the purchase?
+Then, what is the unit profit per customer?
+We could throw lifetime value of customer into the mix, but for now, let’s keep it simple.

-For the sake of this blog post, I’m using this calculation for Awareness Value.
+For the sake of this blog post, we’re using this calculation for Awareness Value.

-By using the Awareness ROI calculator, I’m able to test some different assumptions, and see the outcomes.
-For instance,
+By using the awareness ROI calculator, we’re able to test some different assumptions, and see the outcomes.
+For instance:

-If we consider the role of social media in awareness creation, we’re well on our way to establishing some solid ground for Social Media ROI.
-Of course, Social Media also has impact on the other stages in the funnel: consideration; loyalty; and advocacy.
-Those are subjects for another post.
+If we consider the role of social media in awareness creation, we’re well on our way to establishing some solid ground for social media ROI.
+Of course, social media also has impact on the other stages in the funnel: consideration, loyalty, and advocacy.